 The stretcher usually – but not always – comes supplied with a bedpan, urinal, or urine bottle.
 It is important to check that the airline in question supplies such articles; otherwise the escort shall bring this equipment him- or herself.

 Equipment that must be ordered in advance

 Most of the equipment that the escort needs to bring runs on batteries, though some equipment will require an external power source, usually 12V DC or 220V AC.

 Many airlines are unable to supply electricity.
 If a power supply is required, one should, during the planning phase, ensure that the airline in question is able to supply power.

 Moreover, it should be noted that all electrically-powered equipment must be approved beforehand by the airline.
 Most airlines have lists of approved equipment.

-Oxygen cylinders with constant output, normally 2 or 4 litres/min.
+Oxygen bottles with fixed output, usually to 2 or 4 liters / min.